BAMresearch/SequentialLearningApp/README.md

 The result is a table containing a list of materials ranked by their respective utility, including predicted properties and the novelty of the mixture.
 The latter is a measure of how different the material is compared to the training data.
 Higher novelty usually means higher information gain when performing the experiment.

 ![What is this](images/5.2.png)

-## Conclusion
-Serial data collection of SL, even if more successful than RP, can be detrimental in a real-world application, as waiting for experimental results could delay experimental progress.
-This is especially the case for materials whose synthesis is complex and whose material properties take time to develop or characterize (e.g., 28-day compressive strength of concrete).
-Collecting all samples at once or in batches may be more successful.
-SL therefore targets material innovations for which data are not available or large-scale data collection would be too expensive.
-However, what actually provides an advantage in the lab depends heavily on how the SL problem is designed.
-The purpose of "SLAMD" is to provide a tool to quickly explore exactly under what conditions SL can help accelerate research.